PyxelM/alucinara/content/private/crystalline tales/ct2.md

 - work on the trade between city states (next episode?)
 - work on the native Austerkin pre-Móra riSéwi society (next episode?)
 ## Context
-This begins in the Nairuan peninsula, where the Oyhólıru dynasty rules over a city-state known as Nairu, one of the first city states to gain any real power.
+This begins in the [Naíruan Peninsula](lore/locations/2nd-realm/nairuan-peninsula.md), where the Oyhólıru dynasty rules over a city-state known as Naíru, one of the first city states to gain any real power.
 The Oyhólıru dynasty is matriarchal, spearheaded by a queen; the eldest daughter (or child) of the previous monarch.

 ![](Pasted%20image%2020230809144906.png)

 The Móra riSéwi minikin are a northern nomadic tribe native to the central continent (north of the lakes), containing many separate groups and communities, connected by a single Móra riSéwi culture and shared respect.
 They travel from place to place, riding on the backs of domesticated Weasels, foraging for food, exploring, looking for treasure, and sleeping in leaf hammocks.

-There is a diaspora of nomadic Móra riSéwi minikin living as a community in Nairu, who settled after the leader of their group fell ill and needed medical help in the city; the minikin haven't left since the leader was rendered bedridden there in a tree-shelter.
+There is a diaspora of nomadic Móra riSéwi minikin living as a community in Naíru, who settled after the leader of their group fell ill and needed medical help in the city; the minikin haven't left since the leader was rendered bedridden there in a tree-shelter.
 -
-The Móra riSéwi minikin used to be nomadic, but settled in Nairu after their leader caught a strange plague. as this plague spread, one of the queens died, and her sister went mad and killed the Móra riSéwi leader, which triggered the petrified child to destroy a portion of the royal district with a baby meadow.
+The Móra riSéwi minikin used to be nomadic, but settled in Naíru after their leader caught a strange plague. as this plague spread, one of the queens died, and her sister went mad and killed the Móra riSéwi leader, which triggered the petrified child to destroy a portion of the royal district with a baby meadow.

 The Móra riSéwi minikin fled the city, migrating southeast across the Sarvaran gulf on rafts, and eventually settled in an area inhabited by Austerkin minikin.
 In an attempt to settle down and get some stability once more, they mingled with some of the natives and founded the city-state of Sarvara, becoming the Morellic minikin as they interbred with the new people they met.